pesader/webapp-factory/README.md

 Many thanks to [arkenfox](https://github.com/arkenfox) and [pyllyukko](https://github.com/pyllyukko) for their `user.js` configs, from where I took some of the privacy and security options used on this project.

-The colors from the logo are from the amazing [Nord Theme](https://www.nordtheme.com), by Arctic Studio.
+The colors of the logo are from the amazing [Nord Theme](https://www.nordtheme.com), by Arctic Studio.

 ## License

-This program is licensed under the GPL-3.0
+This program is licensed under the GPL 3.0